The Antioxidants Level In Pomegranates Is 3x Higher Than Red Wine, Green Tea And Berries

 The size of a ripe pomegranate can be as small as an orange or as big as a grapefruit, approximately 7-12 cm in diameter, depending on its variety.
 It has a rounded hexagonal shape, with thick yellowish to reddish outer layer.

 Inside a pomegranate is about 700-800 tightly packed seed casings called arils that are deep red in color when nicely ripe.

 The taste of the juice differs depending on the variety and its state of ripeness.
 But basically, it can be sweet, sour or tangy.

 A new study has shown that drinking pomegranate juice frequently is extremely beneficial in fighting the hardening of arteries (atherosclerosis).
-It reduces the oxidation of bad LDL cholesterol which contributes to artery clogging and hardening.
+It reduces the oxidation of LDL cholesterol which contributes to artery clogging and hardening.

 Anal Itch: Itching in the anal region is often caused by parasites in the intestines that go to the anal area to lay their eggs.
 Roast some pomegranate skin until it is brown and brittle.
 Then crush it to a fine powder form and mix with a little olive oil.
 Apply this concoction to the anus to kill the worms.

-Bleeding Piles: Pound the (clean) skin of one fruit from the sour variety.
+Bleeding piles: Pound the (clean) skin of one fruit from the sour variety.
 Boil the pound pulp in about two cups of water.
 Sweeten with honey and drink twice a day until healed.

-Dysentery: Drinking fresh pomegranate juice is an excellent remedy to soothe the pain and inflammation caused by severe diarrhea with blood and mucus in stools.
+Diarrhea and dysentery: Drinking fresh pomegranate juice is an excellent remedy to soothe the pain and inflammation caused by severe diarrhea with blood and mucus in stools.